How Black/African Americans pursue — and define — success

-“In my line of work, there really aren’t any Black people,” says Hale, who is also chairman of the Greater Los Angeles African American Chamber of Commerce.
+“In my line of work, there really aren’t any Black people,” says Hale, who is also chair of the Greater Los Angeles African American Chamber of Commerce.
 “I was told people would call me names.
 But I wasn’t going to concentrate on that or allow it to be an excuse for not succeeding.
 I don’t really dwell on clients who don't want to work with me.
 I just move on to the next deal.”

 “Financial institutions need to initiate annual recruitment of African American internship positions, to teach young people about the financial industry.”

-CEO, G&C Equipment Corporation
+—Gene Hale, CEO, G&C Equipment Corporation

 We want to build businesses.
-For many Black/African Americans, the barriers to success in the corporate world have pushed us towards becoming entrepreneurs.
+For many Black/African Americans, the barriers to success in the corporate world have pushed us toward becoming entrepreneurs.
 In the survey, affluent Black/African Americans were four times more likely to plan to start their own businesses than the general affluent population.
-When Leslie Maxie learned that her job would likely require relocating her family or facing a long commute, she decided instead to strike out on her own and turn her employer into a client.
+When Leslie Maxie learned that her job would likely require relocating her family or a long commute, she decided instead to strike out on her own and turn her employer into a client.
 “I’ve always had a measure of entrepreneurialism in my blood, but I was motivated by necessity,” says Maxie, who now runs a speaker training and media consulting firm.
 “I realized I could create a path for myself that wouldn’t have otherwise been there.”

 Our trust has to be earned.
 Affluent Black/African American respondents were three times more likely than the affluent general population to cite as a source of stress the feeling that the American financial system “is not set up for people like me.”
 Focusing on outreach to the community, respondents say, can help.
 “Financial institutions need to reach back into minority communities to initiate annual recruitment of African American internship positions, to teach young people about the financial industry as they grow up,” says Hale.
 “Also, I think that banks have to improve their lending to African American businesses.”
 Adds Willoughby, “We should not be purchasing the goods or services of companies that aren’t investing in our community.
 I think we need a more comprehensive strategy about how we spend the money that we earn.”

 We’re committed to our families.
 Black/African American survey participants were more likely than the affluent general population to report that “supporting my family” and “others asking for financial help” were sources of financial stress.
 In addition, Black/African American survey participants were three times more likely to be planning to financially support or assist their aging parents than the affluent general population.
-“I took care of my mother for a number of years towards the end of her life.
+“I took care of my mother for a number of years toward the end of her life.
 That was a responsibility that I took very seriously.
 Beyond that, there are times when I just accept that my loan to someone is really a gift,” says Townsend.
 “If someone is in need, you just do it.”

 “When we speak to young people about money, we need to speak from a place of abundance.
 If we’re not speaking about it in an empowering way, then we’re disempowering them.”

-founder and co-principal of Maxie Media Group
+—Leslie Maxie, founder and Chief Creative Officer of Maxie Media Group (MMG)

 Black/African Americans who have attained financial success were also more likely to name setting the next generation up for success as a top motivator, compared to the affluent general population.
 “I get excited about passing along property to my kids,” says Willoughby.
 “I often think about how one day they will have the option to live in one of our properties and invest the money from the others.
 This gives them a very strong foundation, teaches them about cash flow and hopefully makes them become even more intentional about their financial planning.”